 Per layer is a cold and warm medium channeled through the gaps.
 The warm medium heats up the plates, which in turn transfers the heat onto a colder medium.

 Another form of a heat exchanger is the tube heat exchanger.
-Both forms of heat exchanger work after the same principle.
+Both forms of heat exchangers work after the same principle.
 However, they are fundamentally different in their design and construction style.

 Thus, it can be difficult to choose the right form of heat exchanger.
 Therefore, we will explain in the following section the main differences and functions of the different heat exchanger designs.
 Additionally, will we illustrate the advantages and disadvantages of the different heat exchangers.